langchain-ai/langsmith-self-hosted-workshops/README.md

 The workshop is designed for **platform, infrastructure, and MLOps engineers** responsible for running LangSmith in enterprise settings.
 It emphasizes **operational correctness**, **repeatability**, and **real-world failure modes** over conceptual training.

+> **Note:** This workshop assumes deployment using *NIX-based servers, preferably Linux.
+If you must use Windows please raise an issue in the [Github](https://github.com/langchain-ai/langsmith-self-hosted-workshops) repo and LangChain engineers will address it.

-This repo complements (but does not replace) the high-level deployment documentation on docs.langchain.com.
+This repo complements (but does not replace) the high-level deployment instructions [the LangSmith documentation](https://docs.langchain.com).
 Where the docs explain *what* to do, this workshop focuses on *how to do it safely and repeatedly*.

 ---